 - 1/2 tsp ground cinnamon

-Mix all ingredients in a pan and heat gently until all sugar dissolves.
-Give a quick stir and reduce the volume to about it’s half.
+Mix all ingredients in a pan and heat gently over medium heat until all sugar dissolves.
+Give a quick stir and reduce the volume to about it’s 2/3rd.
 When done, take off from stove.
 If you’d like a more syrupy sauce, then heat for a little more, so some of the wine base evaporates to leave behind a thicker syrupy sauce.

 (Tip: Cabernet Sauvignon or Merlot make the best sauce; Variation: I made this sauce with Red Rum too and it was great!)

-P.S: I couldn’t manage time to click a decent picture of the sauce today.
-So, I am posting a rather old picture (by old I mean VERY old, from 2011!) of my red wine sauce that I had used on a Classic White Bread Pudding (please scroll down towards end of post to see the recipe) with raisins and cranberries.
+I couldn’t manage time to click a decent picture of the sauce today.
+So, I am posting a rather old picture (by old I mean VERY old, from 2011!) of my red wine sauce that I had used on a I finally have a better featured image of the reduced red sauce, with my cherry cake, without the frosting!
+However, I have still retained the very very old pic old the red wine sauce I had with my Classic White Bread Pudding with raisins and cranberries.
 (The Ladyfinger biscuits were used to garnish)